tmendonca28/anthonymendonca/cv/index.md

 ## Summary

 Cybersecurity professional with a software engineering foundation, specialising in detection engineering, adversary emulation, and application security.
-At Booz Allen Hamilton, I build enterprise-scale threat detection capabilities, develop SOC use cases, and lead security transformation programs for global clients. **GPEN &middot; GSOC &middot; GWEB** certified.
+At Booz Allen Hamilton, I build enterprise-scale threat detection capabilities, develop SOC use cases, and lead security transformation programs for global clients.

 ## Certifications